jaeyk/covid19antiasian/README.md

 Figure 6.
 Base topic modeling analysis results

-Provided that the number of topics is three, the base topic modeling shows that the proportions of anti-Asian and anti-racism topics are slightly above 30% and close to each other (respectively, 34% and 33%).
+Provided that the number of topics is three, the base topic modeling shows that the proportions of anti-Asian and anti-racism topics are slightly above 30% and close to each other (to be precise, respectively, 34% and 33%).

 ### Dynamic